ashki23/sbox/README.md

 ./bin/conda install -n pytorch-<version> -c pytorch pytorch gpustat
 ```

-For instance, we collect set of popular R bio packages in the following env from bioconda channel:
+For instance, we can collect popular R bio packages in the following env from bioconda channel:
 ```bash
 cd /<cluster software path>/anaconda/<year.month>
 ./bin/conda create -n r-bioessentials-<version> -c bioconda -c conda-forge bioconductor-edger bioconductor-oligo r-monocle3 r-signac r-seurat scanpy macs2 jupyterlab r-irkernel
 ```

-In the above lines, `<cluster software path>` and `<year.month>` should be updated based on the Anaconda path and `<version>` (e.g. `2.4.1`) based on the version of TF, PT, and R.
+In the above lines, `<cluster software path>` and `<year.month>` should be updated based on the Anaconda path and version, and `<version>` (e.g. `2.4.1`) based on the version of TF, PT, or R.

 For each env, we need to add a modulefile to `$MODULEPATH/<env name>/<version>.lua`.
 For instance `$MODULEPATH/tensorflow/<version>.lua` is: